axelitus/fuel-pkg-history/README.md

 );
 ```

+The options in the config array do the following, most of them (if not all) are optional and will default to something:

 #### history_id (type: string, default: 'history')

 The history_id configuration value is the key to be used in the Session to store driver data.